 You can find your closest restaurant by checking the Chabuton website.

 Coco Ichibanya curry house had a vegetarian menu at some branches, then trialed the vegetarian menu from Dec.
 2018-Feb.
 2019 at all of their branches.
 From March 2019, individual shops decided if they wanted to continue to carry that menu or not.
 It actually doesn’t contain any animal products, so it is vegan, except that, like other items containing white sugar in Japan, the white sugar may be bone-char processed.
 The fried vegetables are fried in the same oil as meat and other animal ingredients.
 Be sure to order only the items listed below as the other vegetable curries have non-vegan ingredients in them.
 The list of shops that carry the vegetarian menu is here (Japanese, with brief location descriptions in English).
-Vegan items are:
+They will have the following sign in the window:

 • Vegetarian curry with vegetables